DPI-WE/testing-with-rspec/content.md

 This test simulates the following user actions:

-- Visiting the sign-up page.
-- Filling out the sign-up form and submitting it.
+Visiting the sign-up page, filling out the sign-up form and submitting it, logging out, visiting the login page, and logging in with the registered credentials.
-- Logging out.
-- Visiting the login page.
-- Logging in with the registered credentials.

----

 3. Run the E2E Test